joannacastano/documentation-repo-case-study/Documentation.md

 $ kubectl get nodes -o custom-columns=NAME:.metadata.name,PROVIDER:.spec.provider ID
 ```
 ![]()
-The output should look similar to this and look for the name of the provider, in our case it is linode.
+The output should look similar to this and look for the name of the provider, in our case it is Linode.

 - **Step 2** CheckInstalled CSI Driver:
 Verify that the Linode CSI driver is installed in your cluster.
 You can check the installed CSI drivers using the following command: